KuroLabs/Airshare/README.md

   </a>
 </h1>

-<h4 align="center">An easy way to share content in a local network using Multicast DNS.</h4>
+<h4 align="center">An easy way to share content in a local network using Multicast-DNS.</h4>

-<p align="justify"><b>Airshare</b> is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast DNS.
+<p align="justify"><b>Airshare</b> is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast-DNS.
 It also opens an HTTP gateway for other non-CLI external interfaces.
 It works completely offline!
 Built with aiohttp and zeroconf.</p>

 ## Important Links